devleaks/followthegreens/docs/preferences.md

 # Advanced Preference Set up

 A number of FtG parameters are exposed as _Preferences_.
-It means that chaing the value of a preference will modify the behavior and aspect of FtG.
+It means that changing the value of a preference will modify the behavior and aspect of FtG.

 Please recall that setting inappropriate values may cause FtG to malfunction, degrade X-Plane overall performances, even make X-Plane crash in some instances.